 the same quality metrics identical up to 4 decimal digits

-The TR only includes verified metrics in the main body of the text.
+The TR includes verified metrics in the main body of the text.
 Verified metrics are agreed to be correct and have been sufficiently cross-checked.

-The TR may also include non-verified anchors, tests and metrics in the Annex H. In this case, the reason for the lacking verification is explained.
+The TR may also include non-verified anchors, tests and metrics in the Annex G. In this case, the reason for the lacking verification is explained.